 Take Advantage of Later Zoo Hours

-This year the Fort Wayne Children’s Zoo has introduced later hours and it is absolutely the best thing ever!
+The Fort Wayne Children’s Zoo has introduced later hours and it is absolutely the best thing ever!
 In the past I’ve only been able to get my zoo on during the weekends, or if I happened to take a day off work with the zoo as one of my main priorities.
 Now, my husband and I can get off of work and still have time for a zoo trip!

 The last admission is at 7pm, with the grounds closing for the night at 8pm.
 Forget dinner and a movie; dinner and a zoo trip are the new Friday night date night!
 The zoo's later hours run from Memorial Day to Labor Day.